 The non-participating surgeon's charge for total knee replacement surgery is \$5,000.
 The allowed amount is \$1,310.
 The amount above the allowed amount is \$3,690.
-The Plan only takes into account the allowed amount when determining what it will pay.
+Regardless of what the non-participating provider charges for a total knee replacement surgery, the Plan only takes into account the allowed amount (\$1,310) when determining what it will pay.
+You are responsible for your deductible (\$250) and co-insurance (\$318) (30% of the allowed amount, minus the deductible) and the amount above the allowed amount (\$3,690).